 Not Sustainable Development.
 Definitely NOT.

-"1,658,266 cu.ft of marshy soil will be removed from Maakilhi wetland area to build the Convention Center for SAARC Summit according to EIA Report....
+“1,658,266 cubic feet of marshy soil will be removed from the Maakilhi wetland area to build the Convention Center for the SAARC Summit, according to the EIA report.

-and for backfilling the area, 4,145,665 cu.ft of sand had to be mined from Hithadhoo lagoon!
-A reliable source has confirmed that the sand is being mined from an area planned for future reclamation..."
+And for backfilling the area, 4,145,665 cubic feet of sand had to be mined from Hithadhoo lagoon.
+A reliable source has confirmed that the sand is being extracted from an area already planned for future reclamation...”

 Comments